 If your content doesn’t address those concerns, why should anyone bother to learn about it?
-Hence, it is important to connect with your consumers regularly to understand them better.
-Furthermore, it will also help you and your business to build stronger relationships with your customers.
+Hence, connecting with your consumers regularly is important to understand them better.
+Furthermore, it will also help you and your business build stronger relationships with your customers.

 5. Not planning out your SEO strategies

 More than 90% of online marketers who invest in SEO have the same fundamental SEO mistakes.
 They’re happy to invest in SEO, but they’re not planning their content calendar, keyword research, and link-building strategies.
 They’re creating backlinks to their websites, but they’re not creating anything of substance.
 Thus, it’s important to have an SEO strategy that will work for your business specifically.

 6. Not rewarding your loyal customers

 The internet is full of companies that find it easy to ignore their most loyal customers.
 These companies are so busy chasing new customers that they forget to appreciate those who already buy their products.
 An indifferent customer may buy once, but a loyal customer will keep buying.

 If you sell online, give your customers a reason to keep coming back.
 This might mean giving them discounts or new things to try out as a reward for their loyalty.

 7. Not having a blog column for your website